Buddhism in the Western World

 of people.
 This, again, is a grievous misconception.
 The Buddha was concerned

 with the happiness of men.
-According to him, true happiness was not possible without
+According to him, true happiness was not possible

-Buddhism does not consider material welfare as an end in itself: it is only a
+conditions.
+Certainly Buddhism does not consider material welfare as an end

-means to an end, a higher and nobler end.
-But it is a means which is indispensable.
+in itself: it is only a means to an end, a higher and nobler end.
+But it is

-The Buddha did not take life out of the context of its social and economic
+The Buddha did not take life out of the context of its social and economic setting.

-with these questions.
+these questions.
 For instance, in one of the discourses he said that a layman

 who leads an ordinary family life has four kinds of happiness: one, a sufficient